 The Corporation has modified contract options for those residents who wish to apply for long-term care insurance benefits or to self-insure for long-term care services in exchange for lower entry fees.
 Residents may terminate residency and care agreements at any time for any reason with 120 days' notice.
 Payments of refunds are charged against the resident's unamortized entry fee and/or refundable entry fees and any gain or loss is included in revenue or expense.

-Total contractual refund obligations in the event of death at December 31, 2015 and 2014 were \$12,932,278 and \$13,397,289, respectively.
+Total contractual refund obligations related to entry fee contracts with refundable options at December 31, 2016 and 2015 were \$13,075,126 and \$12,932,278, respectively.